SamSam9090/syrianarchive-http/Pages/investigations/Eyes-on-Aleppo/Pattern-of-attacks-against-specifically-protected-persons-and-objects.md

 On 1 October an attack against the Al Sakhour hospital in Sakhour, Aleppo was found to have occurred.
 For this incident, the Syrian Archive has collected and verified fourteen (14) videos.
 The incident is noteworthy as the Syrian Archive was able to identify specific cluster munitions used in the attack, in this PTAB-1M submunitions and RBK-500 casings.
 Additionally, the Syrian Archive found evidence of incendiary munitions being used, however specific make and model numbers were unable to be identified.

 On 14 November two separate attacks against hospitals have been found to have occurred both of which as a result of either Russian or Syrian airstrikes.
 The first occurred against Beyouty hospital in Urum al-Kubra, for which the Syrian Archive has collected and verified three (3) videos.
-The second, documented in a March 2017 UN OHCHR report, occurred shortly after 11AM, which hit the hospital of Atarib, the Civil Defence center and a celebrations hall, hit the hospital four times forcing it to close permanently.
+The second, documented in a March 2017 UN OHCHR report, occurred shortly after 11AM, which hit the hospital of Atarib, the Civil Defence centre and a celebrations hall, hit the hospital four times forcing it to close permanently.
 The attack also destroyed an ambulance and injured three (3) children.
 For this incident, the Syrian Archive has collected and documented three (3) videos.

 The next day on 15 November, airstrikes were found to have hit Oweijel hospital in Umayjil, Aleppo.
 For this incident, the Syrian Archive has collected and verified six (6) videos.
 Three days following this on 18 November, Al Bayan hospital was hit by airstrikes in Alshaar, Aleppo.
 For this incident, the Syrian Archive has collected and verified five (5) videos.